pshegde/priority-queue-v2/README.md

 ```

+## API

+* queue - add an element to the queue
+* dequeue - delete the max priority element from the queue
+* isEmpty - returns true/false
+* clear - clear the queue
+* delete - If we need to update the priority, delete that item and insert it in again
+* list - contents of heap

+The Item stored in the queue should be class and a comparator should be provided.

-### 1. If values in a queue are strings, comparator will receive priorities as a and b in the example below
+### If values in a queue are strings, comparator will receive priorities as a and b in the example below
 We need max priority element to be removed first.

 ```javascript